Home > The Book > 13. The Habit

 I think it is time, now that his message has become widely known in the world, for monks and nuns — though perhaps cautiously at first — to wear that suitable habit.

 Brahmacharis and brahmacharinis should dress in a golden yellow.
-I suggest that tyagis and tyaginis wear turquoise, and pilgrims, white.
+I suggest that tyagis and tyaginis wear white.
 Since, however, those working in the world may find any habit inconvenient, I will leave to them the question of when, where, how, etc. Let them decide individually, or as a group.

-As to when this garb should be worn, I would say that it depends on general custom and acceptability.
+Nayaswamis, as I said earlier, should wear a bright royal blue.
+A simple habit has been designed, the same style for men as for women: pyjamas (the uncreased cotton slacks worn in India), and a long tunic top, similar to the Indian kurta , but without buttons, closing with a zipper in the back.As to when this garb should be worn, I would say that it depends on general custom and acceptability.
 Changes occur more naturally when they are introduced gradually.
 Ideally, however, the monastic garb should be worn wherever convenient, as a sign of a person’s sincere commitment, and as a personal protection from worldly influences.

 More on this important subject, however, in the next chapter.